Erf005/ATM/README.md

 ## Contact
-if you would like to connect feel free to reach out on www.linkedin.com/in/erfan-atabzadeh-324182351.
+If you would like to connect, feel free to reach out on www.linkedin.com/in/erfan-atabzadeh-324182351.